terminaldotclick/TC/README.md

 <p align="center">Bringing dead text to life on Windows, Mac, and Linux.</p>
 <p align="center">https://terminal.click</p>

 This is an issues-only repo for Terminal Click (TC).
-TC is a native desktop terminal that recognizes user intent and supports it with rich graphics.
-Zero AI is involved.

 TC is:
 - Designed by a full-time [indie dev](https://abner.page/about)